Pavel Fedyaev

-Pavel Fedyaev (Па́вел Миха́йлович Федя́ев; born 31 July 1982, Kemerovo, Russian Soviet Federative Socialist Republic) is a Russian politician and a deputy of the 6th, 7th and 8th State Dumas.
+Pavel Mikhailovich Fedyaev (Па́вел Миха́йлович Федя́ев; born 31 July 1982, Kemerovo, Russian Soviet Federative Socialist Republic) is a Russian politician and a deputy of the 6th, 7th and 8th State Dumas.

 After graduating from the Kuzbass State Technical University in 2004, he started working as an economist at the JSC "Chernigovets".
 From 2005 to 2011, he worked at the holding company "Siberian Business Union" in Kemerovo and Moscow; the founder of the holding is his father entrepreneur Mikhail Fedyaev.
 In 2011, he was elected the deputy of the 6th State Duma from the Kemerovo Oblast constituency.
 Fedyaev was re-elected for the 7th and 8th State Dumas.

+Sanctions

+On February 23, 2022, he was added to the European Union sanctions list for actions and policies that undermine the territorial integrity, sovereignty, and independence of Ukraine and further destabilize the country.

+On February 24, 2022, he was included in Canada’s sanctions list of “close associates of the regime” for voting to recognize the independence of the “so-called republics in Donetsk and Luhansk.